 Doctor of Philosophy in the Field of Biomedical Engineering

-The doctoral program in biomedical engineering is designed to prepare students for a career of creative scholarship by providing a broad but balanced background of knowledge and guidance in the performance of research.
-This interdisciplinary program provides course work and research that draw on resources from across the School of Engineering and Applied Science.
-Existing research partnerships with the University's School of Medicine and Health Sciences and GW Hospital, as well as the National Institutes of Health and U.S Food and Drug Administration, offer unique research opportunities and laboratory facilities.
+The doctoral degree program in biomedical engineering is designed to prepare students for a career of creative scholarship by providing a broad but balanced background of knowledge and guidance in the performance of research.
+This interdisciplinary program provides coursework and research that draw on resources from across the School of Engineering and Applied Science.
+Existing research partnerships with the University's School of Medicine and Health Sciences and GW Hospital, as well as the National Institutes of Health and U.S. Food and Drug Administration, offer unique research opportunities and laboratory facilities.

 Areas of Focus

 There are a number of areas in which program students focus their dissertation research.
 These include cardiac electrophysiology, therapeutic ultrasound and drug delivery, image analysis and image processing, medical imaging and computer-aided diagnosis, assistive robotics, optogenetics, and microfluidics and lab-on-a-chip technology.

 Specific admission requirements are shown on the Graduate Program Finder.